-- Tim Carew in the course of three site visits and generation of modelling data from primary data provided by ITH. - Bill Pennstrom, who has made one site visit to Livengood and one visit to a local operating mine to identify operating costs at that mine, and has assembled the process capital estimates and the financial models. - Quinton de Klerk, who supervised and reviewed the pit optimization and production scheduling work. - John Bell, who reviewed the Capex and Opex cost estimates and assembled the Capital Expenditure Schedules.
+• Timothy Carew in the course of four site visits and generation of modelling data from primary data provided by ITH.

+- Bill Pennstrom, who has made one site visit to Livengood and one visit to a local operating mine to identify operating costs at that mine, and has assembled the process capital estimates and the financial models. - Quinton de Klerk, who supervised and reviewed the pit optimization and production scheduling work. - John Bell, who has made one site visit to Livengood, reviewed the Capex and Opex cost estimates and assembled the Capital Expenditure Schedules.